osemwengiearit/car-selection/README.md

 # car-selection

-Axia Africa month 2 task on car selection
+Axia Africa month 2 task on car selection to master CSS FLEX and GRID